sanjeev8386/Assignment/README.md

 ### Used mongodb for storing users and assets data

-Stored User data with name, email, gender, mobile number and passowrd.
+Stored User data with name, email and passowrd.

 Used bcrypt js for hashing password and then storing it into database